LINDA WERTHEIMER, Host:

 YUSKE KAMEDA: (Through translation) So I usually do long sleeves, long pants.
 When I go home, I wear a hood and, of course, a mask.

 BURNETT: In the pachinko parlor, we meet a friendly man who gives his name as Take(ph).
 He says he got so bored staying inside his house in Minamisoma by order of the authorities that he drove to Soma for some entertainment.

-John Burnett, NPR News, Sendai, Japan.
-Transcript provided by NPR, Copyright National Public Radio.
+BURNETT: John Burnett, NPR News, Sendai, Japan.
+Transcript provided by NPR, Copyright NPR.